General Billing Questions

 Since every insurance plan is different, please be sure to check your coverage and ask questions.
 You can contact your insurance plan directly, or contact your employer for more information.

 Your insurance plan can deny payment for services or procedures even after the service has been completed.
 Many health maintenance organizations (HMOs) and insurance plans now require pre-admission notification, approval or second opinions for certain procedures.

 For your own peace of mind, we recommend you know the benefits of your individual plan.
 If you don’t follow your insurance company’s rules it could mean more expense for you.

-Yes.
+Yes!
 Your insurance card contains information we need to file a claim with your insurance on your behalf.
+You will be expected to provide complete and accurate insurance information at every visit.
 Your registration process goes much faster when you bring your insurance information with you.